nickcharlton/site/_posts/2024-01-31-software-development-bibliography.md

 ## People & Process

 * Art of Agile Software Development
-  * It's a book about XP (extreme programming).
+  * It's a book about XP (extreme programming, a silly name but try and ignore that).
 It's how I work and think about solving problems with code and teams.
 There's so many on the topic, but this is the most comprehensive overview
 * The DevOps Handbook